Festivals for Solidarity

 Inclusivity, diversity, non-discrimination, accessibility and social as well as ecological sustainability are issues that determine the future of every art and cultural institution. #StopHatredNow is aimed at individual artists, cultural influencers, and institutions of art and culture, but anyone interested in the topics is welcome.

-The events will be held in English or Finnish.
-The language of each event is written in the program.
+The events was held in English or Finnish.
+The language of each event was written in the program.

-#StopHatredNow2020 will be held virtually via Zoom platform, and all events are free of charge!
-The stream will be also shared to the #StopHatredNow facebook page.
+#StopHatredNow2020 was held virtually via Zoom platform, and all events were free of charge!
+The stream was also shared to the #StopHatredNow facebook page.

-Satu Herrala & Eva Neklyaeva, two Alumni of The Festival Academy will be the speakers on feminist leadership on Monday 11 May.
+Satu Herrala & Eva Neklyaeva, two Alumni of The Festival Academy were the speakers on feminist leadership on Monday 11 May.

 Have a look at the Facebook Page for more information here.

 Empathetic Audience Engagement During The Apocalypse

 Andrea Jones is an independent consultant and experience designer working with museums to reinvent storytelling and interpretive methods in the service of greater relevancy for audiences.

 In this article, three topics are raised in the context of the global Covid19 Pandemic: